lannooo/learn_cv/README.md

-# some cv homeworks
+# Some CV homeworks
-include:
+Includes:
-- a drawing demo using opencv library(Python)
+- A drawing demo using the OpenCV library (Python)
-- a eigenface demo with train/test/reconstruct
+- An eigenface task demo including train, test, and reconstruct stages.
-- a simple cnn model on CIFAR-10 task
+- A simple CNN model trained on the CIFAR-10.